SharePoint/sp-dev-docs/docs/community/contribute.md

 ### Why won't you link samples from my repositories?

 This is due to liability reasons.
-As samples are linked from the official SharePoint Developer portal, we need to ensure that we control the information published within the samples.
+Because samples are linked from the official SharePoint Developer portal, we need to ensure that we control the information published within the samples.
 We can't cross-link to non-Microsoft controlled repositories or articles because we don't control that content, and we need to guarantee that information remains available as long as it's cross-linked from Microsoft controlled sites.

 If you contribute to the SharePoint GitHub organization, we'll absolutely make maintenance of your samples easy for you.